top of page

 The members of the steering committee are:

-• Matthew Ngawaka - Mana Whenua
+• Opo Ngawaka - Mana Whenua

-• Marylin Stephens and Paula Williams - Mana Whenua
+• Paula Williams - Mana Whenua

 • Izzy Fordham - Community - Local Board